crissanclick/shopify-symfony-php-skeleton/README.md

 ## 🤔 Contributing

-There are some things missing (Cover all APIs, improve documentation...), feel free to add this if you want!
+There are some things missing (Cover all APIs, Uninstall APP, improve documentation...), feel free to add this if you want!
 If you want some guidelines feel free to contact me :)

 ## 📝 Acknowledgements